tatianegercina/FinTech/01-Lesson-Plans/08-Project-1/1/Activities/03-Stu_Branching-Pushing/README.md

 * Now go to your GitHub repo's main page and go to the "Pull request" section.
 Select the `add-new-python-script` pull request from the list.

-* At the next page, select the option to see the "Files changed."
+* On the next page, select the option to see the "Files changed."

 * You should be presented with all of the files that were changed in this PR, along with line numbers for any code added or removed.